mustafa-be/mustafa-be/README.md

 ## Hi there, Mustafa Here 👋👋

-### I am a Devops Engineer / Data Engineer
+### I am a Devops Engineer

 I am currently working in Stakater as a Software Engineer.
-I am currently working on **K8s/Openshift** Ecosystem and mainly work on CI/CD using **Argocd, & Tekton, Helm, Vault**.
-My background is in Data Engineering and ETL and I have hands-on experience with data frameworks like **Apache Spark, Python**.
+I am currently working on **Kubernetes and Openshift** on technologies such as **Argocd, & Tekton, Helm, Vault, External Secrets, Github Actions**.

 ### Skills & Technologies :
   <p>